Last updated 12-Sep-2022

 Tesla do not offer a towing option for the Model S, or offer a tow hook or tow hitch.
 Tesla did not even submit the car for "type approval" for towing and therefore it is generally considered against law to do so.
-There are however some after market products that can be fitted that either allow equipment such as bike racks that require a tow hook/tow hitch to be fitted, or offer a full blown tow hook/tow hitch that they claim to have had approved by the local authorities or can be used on private land.
+There are however some after-market products that can be fitted that either allow equipment such as bike racks that require a tow hook/tow hitch to be fitted, or offer a full blown tow hook/tow hitch that they claim have been approved by the relevant local authorities, or can be used on private land.

 The electrics are probably the bigger challenge when it comes to the tow bar/hitch.
 Some of the after market tow hooks/hitches come without the electrics and some do, the price varying accordingly.

 Carrying a bike rack using a tow hook is an increasingly common activity and the tow hook is no more than a suitable mounting point for the rack in much the same way as roof boxes can be fitted to cars for extra storage.